Kamylek27/CovidTracker/README.md

     CSS files are generated from the Maven build.
 You can either build them on the command line `./mvnw generate-resources` project then `Maven -> Generates sources and Update Folders`.

-    A run configuration named `BankPalmasApplication` should have been created for you if you're using a recent Ultimate version.
+    A run configuration named `CovidTracker` should have been created for you if you're using a recent Ultimate version.
 Otherwise, run the application by right clicking on the `BankPalmasApplication` main class and choosing `Run 'CovidTracker'`.

 4) Navigate to Petclinic